-USDA inspections can help improve poultry production and processing
+USDA poultry inspections can help improve live production, processing

 Sanderson Farms, Inc.